 Q: Where can I get copies of "The Jack Benny Program" on video?

-A: The television shows are harder to come by than the radio shows.
+A: If you are a member of the IJBFC, we have a an extensive video library.
 There are several companies that have a few of the shows in their archives, and tapes show up regularly on Ebay.
 Please see our Tape Trading List and our links page for more information.

 Q: Where can I get copies of Jack’s movies on video?

 A: Not all of Jack’s movies have been released on video, but some of the best ones are.
 Specifically (in chronological order):

 Please see our links page for more information.
 For movies that have not been released on video, you will have to consult other collectors (see Tape Trading List).

 Q: Where can I get a copy of the Si-Sy Mexican routine?

 A: Click here to see a list of all the dates of the radio performances of this routine.
 Then click here to see information on getting shows from our audio library.

 Q: I want to trade Jack Benny recordings.
 What can I do?